unraid/docs/docs/unraid-os/getting-started/set-up-unraid/create-your-bootable-media.md

 # Create your bootable media

 Unraid OS is installed on a USB flash drive, which acts as the boot device for your server.
 You can create this bootable media using our recommended [Automated install method](./create-your-bootable-media.md#automated-install-method) with our **USB Flash Creator** tool or by following the [Manual installation method](./create-your-bootable-media.md#manual-install-method).
-In both cases, you will need a high-quality USB flash drive (between 4 and 32 GB) that has a unique GUID.
+In both cases, you will need a high-quality USB flash drive (between 4 and 32 GB) that has a unique %%GUID|guid%%.

   :::important